biogui/simulador-runcodes/README.md

 #### **The `<tests-path>`**
 This program suports both *ZIP archives* and *local directories* as for the test cases.
 In the `<files-path>` field add the path to the .zip file or directory with the test-cases.

+## **Notes**
+- ***Prioritize running the simulator in the directory where your program or makefile is***.
+- ***Avoid killing the process during execution***.
+Unexpected stops end up not executing the cleaning of the files, which can generate problems in future processes.
+Processing may take longer for more complex programs, be patient.
+- ***Pay attention to having your test cases organized in the directory or ZIP file you are using***.
+If there are other files with the tests, separate them, leaving a exclusive path for your tests.
+Beware of programs that deal with reading files, make sure they are in the proper directory before execution.